shipeng-yan/shipeng-yan.github.io/index.md

 Shipeng (pronounced as "Shuh-pung", in Chinese: 颜示硼) works as an assistant professor of management and strategy at HKU Business School.
 With a background in organization theory, he specializes in corporate sustainability and institutional analysis.

 ## Lastest News
-* 2025: Nominated as Deputy Editor for Management and Organization Review
+* 2025: became Deputy Editor for Management and Organization Review
-* 2023: Received Emerging Scholar Award from Org and Natural Environment Division of AOM
+* 2023: received Emerging Scholar Award from ONE Division of AOM
-* 2023: Nominated as Senior Editor for Management and Organization Review
+* 2023: became as Senior Editor for Management and Organization Review

 ## Education
 * PhD in Management (2016), IESE Business School